• Skip to primary navigation

 4. Banks Collected More Than $15 Billion In Bogus Fees

-In 2019, banks collected more than $15.5 billion in these overdraft and Non-Sufficient Fund (NSF) fees.
+Banks collected more than $15.5 billion in these overdraft and Non-Sufficient Fund (NSF) fees, according to this study.
 These massive fees account for an overwhelming majority of all banking fees collected by banks (who, by the way, also make money on the deposits in accounts).
 For example, banks only collected $4 billion in maintenance fees and less than $1.5 billion in ATM fees.

 Modern banking places a huge financial burden on the people who can least afford it.
 If you’re someone who lives paycheck to paycheck, it is critical to find a bank that won’t charge you $35 whenever you run out of cash.